ReproNim/coco2019-training/index.md

 ---

-These lectures and hands-on exercises are a part of the training curriculum from the OHBM 2018 training course ran by [ReproNim](http://www.reproducibleimaging.org) (Reproducible Neuroimaging) Center.
+These lectures and hands-on exercises are a part of the training curriculum from the SfN 2018 training course ran by [ReproNim](http://www.reproducibleimaging.org) (Reproducible Neuroimaging) Center.
 Selected materials are taylored for this course and cover only some sections within the full-day, but otherwise really compressed, event schedule.
 Please visit [ReproNim: Teach](http://www.reproducibleimaging.org) for